Written By: Shreya Patil

 Every IPL season brings massive excitement across India.
 Millions of fans watch matches, support their favorite teams, and discuss player performances.
 Many people also want to place bets on match outcomes.
 Online platforms and apps make betting look simple and convenient.
 However, just because something is easy to access doesn’t make it legal.

 The truth is that IPL betting remains illegal across most of India.
 No national law clearly allows sports betting.
-India operates under a mix of old central laws, state-level rules, and recent online gaming regulations.
-A handful of states permit certain forms of gambling, whereas most prohibit sports betting entirely.
-Fantasy sports platforms fall under different legal rules.
+As of 2026, the legal “gray area” has ended; India now operates under a strict central framework that prohibits all online money-based games.

-This article covers the legal status of IPL betting in India, explains why the laws are confusing, shows how state regulations vary, and highlights the risks people face when using betting platforms.
+This article covers the legal status of IPL betting in India, explains why the laws have become stricter, shows how state regulations vary, and highlights the risks people face when using betting platforms.

 The Public Gambling Act of 1867 serves as India’s primary gambling legislation.
 This law prohibits gambling in public places.
 Since the law dates back to the 1800s, it never mentioned online betting or sports wagering.
 The internet didn’t exist at the time.
 This gap created years of confusion about whether online IPL betting was legal.